-In Proceedings For A Reorganization Under Chapter 11
+In re ) In Proceedings For A

+) Reorganization Under

+JOHNS-MANVILLE CORPORATION, ) Chapter 11

+et al., )

-Case Nos.
-82 B 11656 (BRL) Through 82 B 11676 (BRL) Inclusive
+) Case Nos.
+82 B 11656 (BRL)

+Debtors. ) Through 82 B 11676 (BRL)

+) Inclusive

-FINANCIAL STATEMENTS AND REPORT OF MANVILLE PERSONAL INJURY SETTLEMENT TRUST FOR THE PERIOD ENDING DECEMBER 31, 2022 PURSUANT TO SECTIONS 3.02(d)(i) and (iii) OF THE TRUST AGREEMENT
+FINANCIAL STATEMENTS AND REPORT OF MANVILLE PERSONAL INJURY SETTLEMENT TRUST FOR THE PERIOD ENDING DECEMBER 31, 2023 PURSUANT TO SECTIONS 3.02(d)(i) and (iii) OF THE TRUST AGREEMENT

-The attached Financial Statements for the Period

-Ending December 31, 2022 with Auditors' Report and the exhibits thereto are filed herewith pursuant to Sections 3.02(d)(i) and (iii) of the Manville Personal Injury Trust Agreement.
+The attached Financial Statements for the Period Ending December 31, 2023 with Auditors' Report and the exhibits thereto are filed herewith pursuant to Sections 3.02(d)(i) and (iii) of the Manville Personal Injury Trust Agreement.